Political dissidence in the Empire of Japan: Buddhist resistance

-In 1942, a monthly magazine published by Makiguchi called "Creating Value" (価値創造, Kachi Sōzō) was shut down by the militaristic government, after only nine issues.
-Makiguchi, his disciple Josei Toda, and 19 other leaders of the Soka Kyoiku Gakkai (Value Creating Education Society) were arrested on July 6, 1943, on charges of breaking the Peace Preservation Law and lèse-majesté: for "denying the Emperor's divinity" and "slandering" the Ise Grand Shrine.
+Makiguchi, his disciple Josei Toda, and nineteen other leaders of the Soka Kyoiku Gakkai were arrested on July 6, 1943, on charges of violating the Peace Preservation Law.

 With its leadership decimated, the Soka Kyoiku Gakkai was forced to disband.
-During interrogation, Makiguchi insisted that "The emperor is an ordinary man ... the emperor makes mistakes like anyone else".
-The treatment in prison was harsh, and within a year, all but Makiguchi, Josei Toda, and one more director had recanted and been released.
+The treatment in the Sugamo prison was harsh, and within a year, all but Makiguchi, Josei Toda, and one more director had recanted and been released..

 On November 18, 1944, Makiguchi died of malnutrition in prison, at the age of 73.
 Toda was released after the war and rebuilt the lay organization together with his disciple Daisaku Ikeda.
 The movement for peace, culture and education spread worldwide and is known today as the Soka Gakkai International (SGI).

 The details of Makiguchi's indictment and subsequent interrogation were covered in July, August, and October (1943) in classified monthly bulletins of the Special Higher Police.
 However, some historians have differing interpretations about Makiguchi's resistance to the government.
 Ramseyer postulated in 1965 that Makiguchi attracted the attention of the government's Special Police due to the aggressive propagation efforts of some of his followers.
-Other scholars, examining both Makiguchi's indictment and his interrogation records, point to his consistent opposition to the existing government.
+Other scholars, close to the Soka Gakkai, examining both Makiguchi's indictment and his interrogation records, and point to his consistent opposition to the existing government.